artkonekt/acl/README.md

 $user->givePermissionTo('delete articles');
 ```

-In the above example a role is given permission to edit articles and this role is assigned to a user.
+In the above example, a role is given permission to edit articles and this role is assigned to a user.
 Now the user can edit articles and additionally delete articles.
 The permission of 'delete articles' is the user's direct permission because it is assigned directly to them.
 When we call `$user->hasDirectPermission('delete articles')` it returns `true`,
 but `false` for `$user->hasDirectPermission('edit articles')`.